hemidactylus/flaskbiblio/README.md

 in MultiCheckboxField.py which passes down the 'disabled' attribute from the container multi-checkbox widgets down to the individual checkbox html code.

+**Deploy**
+* With lighttpd **DONE**:
+    * the biblio.db file must be writable by the right user (www-data for lighty) or read-only-error would be raised upon DB write operations.
+    * sample conf file for lighttpd, see docs directory
+> To do for apache with htaccess

 ## Major/Future TODOs

 StructuredImport